I wrote about this earlier but wanted to nudge people to apply! I’m borrowing from the announcement from the Office of Broadband Development…

 - Do ongoing research for longer reports and projects

-- Familiarity with statistics and GIS (some experience preferred, but not required)
+- Proficiency with statistics and GIS applications, experience cleaning data

 - Background knowledge of public policy and/or economics (preferred, but not required)